 One of the most peculiar and often discussed things amongst the public happens to be Park Hyoshin’s voice type.
 Due to a huge misconception, it is often believed that the thicker the tone of the voice, the lower the person’s voice is.
 However the issue with trying to give someone a voice type based off of the tone quality of the voice is that in pop music, tone is often stylistically changed.
 A person may have a husky quality to their voice due to stylistic reasons, natural causes or even improper technique.
 So oftentimes Park Hyoshin is mislabelled as a baritone because people believe that a baritone has a “thick voice,” and therefore anybody with a thick voice must be a baritone.

 Contrary to common belief, one’s voice type should be found by looking at their passaggi, instead of their tone quality.
 The tone quality will tell the listener the specific fach of a vocalist, however the main aspect of one’s voice type is mostly found by the natural passaggi.
 So the notes in which the voice naturally switches in tone quality and muscle coordination from chest voice to mixed voice and from mixed voice to head voice.
 Thus although it may have been believed that Park Hyoshin was a baritone, he lacks the bass-quality in the second octave portion of his range.
 His mixed voice doesn’t start until about D4, which indicates that his voice sits much higher than even a lyric baritone, whose mixed voice starts around B3.
-As such Park Hyoshin is and has always been a tenor who, due to the large size of his voice and its natural thickness, seems more likely to be a full lyric tenor.
+As such Park Hyoshin is and has always been a tenor who, due to the large size of his voice and its natural thickness, seems more likely to be a spinto tenor or perhaps a full-lyric tenor.

 Placement plays a very important role in the quality of one’s voice.
 If someone uses a chest placement in their voice, their sound will have more bass overtones and therefore sound thicker and lower.
 If one’s chest voice is placed too low in the chest and then there’s a sudden change in placement as they go up to their upper range, there seems to be a very large gap in their voice.
 However if the lower range is placed slightly higher, moving from the chest voice to the mixed voice and to the head voice can become much easier.
 If the placement of sound is closer, then the gap between the notes sounds much narrower and the voice is a lot freer to move.
 This was the case with Park Hyoshin’s change in technique, one of the biggest changes in how he sings.